 - Cooked rice.
 Long-grain white rice (like basmati or jasmine) is ideal.
 It’s fluffy, not sticky, and gives you those classic fried rice grains.
 Microwave packet rice works perfectly if you’re in a hurry (I use it all the time!)
 Brown rice is great too.
 Just avoid short-grain rice (like sushi rice), as it tends to clump and won’t give you that nice separated texture.

 - Protein.
-I’m using chicken breast and eggs here, but you can play around.
+I’m using chicken breasts and eggs here, but you can play around.
 Skip the chicken for a vegetarian version, or swap in tofu, shrimp or thinly sliced beef.
 Rotisserie chicken is a great shortcut too.
 Don’t like eggs?
 Just leave them out.
 Your fried rice will still be delicious.

-Remove the tray from your air fryer basket if it has one.
-Toss your chicken with Chinese five spice, sesame oil and a little salt.
+- Toss your chicken with Chinese five spice, sesame oil, and a little salt.

-Add the cooked rice, vegetables, ginger, garlic sesame oil, light soy sauce, fish sauce, Shaoxing rice wine and the MSG.
+- Remove the tray from your air fryer basket if it has one.
+Add the cooked rice, vegetables, ginger, garlic, sesame oil, light soy sauce, fish sauce, Shaoxing rice wine, and MSG.
 Mix well to combine.

-Arrange the chicken on top of your rice in the air fryer basket.
-Try to keep it on a single-ish layer so the pieces brown evenly.
-Air fry for five minutes.
+- Air fry for five minutes.
 After this time, the chicken will have turned mostly white.
 Stir the chicken through the rice and air fry for another five minutes.

-Stir the rice again, then push it to one end of your air fryer basket, leaving a little space on the other end.
-Pour in the whisked egg to that space and air fry for a final five minutes.
-Break up the cooked egg into small, scrambled pieces and mix it through the fried rice.
+- Stir the rice again, then push it to one end of your air fryer basket, leaving a little space on the other end.
+Pour the whisked eggs into that space and air fry for a final six minutes

-Mix half the scallions through the rice, then dish up and top with the remaining scallions to serve.
+- Mix half the scallions through the rice, then dish up and top with the remaining scallions to serve.

-Day-old rice, microwave rice or freshly cooked?
+Day-old rice, microwave rice, or freshly cooked?

 I first tested this recipe using both day-old rice and microwave packet rice, and honestly, I didn’t notice a huge difference.
 Both gave me fluffy, separate grains and crisped up nicely in the air fryer.

-Microwave rice is a brilliant shortcut if you don’t have leftover rice on hand or didn’t plan ahead.
+- Microwave rice is a brilliant shortcut if you don’t have leftover rice on hand or didn’t plan ahead.
 Just make sure to break it up well with a fork before mixing it with the other ingredients.

-To make it work:
+To make freshly cooked rice work:

 - Spread the rice out on a plate or tray as soon as it’s cooked.